Intro and motivation

 Async

-Using latest Rust async/await language features and libraries, the library provides access to all of the functions in asynchronous manner.
+Using the latest Rust async/await language features and libraries, the library provides access to all of the functions in asynchronous manner.

 Modular design

-, base module to support frameworks-agnostic client, that doesn't have any dependency to any HTTP/async library itself, and you can implement binding to any library you want.slack-morphism-hyper
+Base crate to support frameworks-agnostic client and that doesn't have any dependency to any HTTP/async library itself, and you can implement binding to any library you want.
+Includes also all type/models definitions that used for Slack Web/Events APIs.

-, Slack client support/binding for Hyper/Tokio/Tungstenite.
+: Slack client support/binding for Hyper/Tokio/Tungstenite.axum

 Getting Started